bemot/tutorials/madrat/madrat_exercise.md

 created in the inputdata/sources folder.
 This is not the preferred implemntation, but in this case, a download function is not necessary.
 Naming of the source folder must however match the read functions.
+Metadata on where the data was obtained, how it was downloaded, etc. should ideally be documented in the download script.
+For an ideal case, please see downloadTau in the madrat package.

 Please open the downloadTutorialWDI R script.